1-Platform/one-platform/packages/apps-service/README.md

 Apps Microservice provides the essential GraphQL APIs required for the Developer Console.
 It provides graphql queries for creating and managing apps.

+## Features

+- Allows creation of apps/projects
+- Allows configuration of databases (Requires a couchdb instance)

 ## Local Development

 ### 1. Switch to the working directory